 East Windsor Municipal Utilities Authority participated in the Unregulated Contaminant Monitoring Rule.
 Unregulated Contaminants are those for which the EPA has not established drinking water standards.
 The purpose of unregulated Contaminant monitoring is to assist the EPA in determining the occurrence of unregulated contaminants in drinking water and whether regulation is warranted.
+Information collected through the monitoring of these contaminants/chemicals will help to ensure that future decisions on drinking water standards are based on sound science.

-Unregulated Contaminants (UCMR3)
+Unregulated Contaminants (UCMR3) (2014)

-Unregulate d Contamina nt Units MCL MCLG Average Level Detected Range of Values Typical Source Chlorate ppb NLE NLE 61.6 ND - 106.199 Agricultural defoliant or desiccant; disinfection byproduct; and used in production of chlorine dioxide Vanadium ppb NLE NLE NLE .139 ND479 Naturally-occurring elemental metal; used as vanadium pentoxide which is a chemical intermediate and a catalyst 1,4 dioxane ppb o NLE NLE .064 ND32058 Cyclic aliphatic ether; used as a solvent or solvent stabilizer in manufacture and processing of paper, cotton, textile products, automotive coolant, cosmetics and shampoos Strontium ppb NLE NLE 42.84 26.825 - 84.845 Naturally-occurring element; historically commercial use of strontium has been in the faceplate glass of cathode-ray tube televisions to block x-ray emissions Chromium 6 ppb ppb NLE NLE .02 .0228 ND071 Naturally-occurring element; used in making steel and other alloys; chromium-3 or-6 forms are used for chrome plating; dyes and pigments, leather tanning, and wood preservation cobalt ppb NLE NLE 1.76 1.76 ND - 8.8 Naturally- occurring element in rock, soil, water, plants, animals and air.
-Approximately 0.0025% of the earth's crust is comprised of cobalt.
+Unregulated Contaminants Units MCL MCLG Average Level Detected Range of Value Typical Source Chlorate ppb NLE NLE 61.6 ND - 106.199 Agricultural defoliant or desiccant; disinfection byproduct; and used in production of chlorine dioxide Vanadium ppb NLE NLE .139 ND479 Naturally-occurring elemental metal; used as vanadium pentoxide which is a chemical intermediate and a catalyst 1,4 dioxane ppb NLE NLE .064 ND32058 Cyclic aliphatic ether; used as a solvent or solvent stabilizer in manufacture and processing of paper, cotton, textile products, automotive coolant, cosmetics and shampoos Strontium ppb NLE NLE 42.84 26.825 - 84.845 Naturally-occurring element; historically commercial use of strontium has been in the faceplate glass of cathode-ray tube televisions to block x-ray emissions Chromium 6 ppb NLE NLE .0228 ND071 Naturally-occurring element; used in making steel and other alloys; chromium-3 or-6 forms are used for chrome plating; dyes and pigments, leather tanning, and wood preservation cobalt ppb NLE NLE 1.76 ND - 8.8 Agricultural defoliant or desiccant; disinfection byproduct; and used in production of chlorine dioxide